Who’s Who at CREW

 Many CREW alumni were also culled from left-wing organizations and offices:

 - Naomi Seligman is a former deputy director and communications director at CREW.
 She previously served as communications director for Media Matters for America, a left-wing media watchdog.
-Seligman left CREW to work with the liberal group Consumer Watchdog, and now works at FitzGibbon Media.
+Seligman left CREW to work with the liberal group Consumer Watchdog, and later worked for shuttered left-wing PR firm FitzGibbon Media.

 - Lida Masoudpour is a former special projects associate at CREW.
-She now serves as deputy director at Media Matters for America.
+She is currently working as a media trainer for liberal religious group Auburn Theological Seminary after a period as deputy director at Media Matters for America.
 Previously, she served as Special Advisor to the President and Managing Director at the Democracy Alliance, a prominent CREW donor.
-Masoudpour was also a research associate for Hillary Clinton for President and interned in Clinton's Senate office.
+Masoudpour was also a research associate for Hillary Clinton for President and interned in Clinton’s Senate office.

 - Kimberly Perkins is a former counsel with CREW.
-Before that she was Assistant General Counsel in the national office of the National Association for the Advancement of Colored People.
+Before that she was Assistant General Counsel in the national office of the NAACP.
 Perkins also worked for the National Labor Relations Board.